Ken Grossman is one of those founders whose influence can disappear into the success of the thing he built.

 The brewery's own craft-beer history page says Grossman bought his first homebrewing kit in 1969 and had been quietly running a homebrew shop since 1976 before the broader legalization wave of 1978 pushed more Americans into the hobby.

-That matters because homebrewing was not just a pastime here.
+That matters because homebrewing was more than a pastime here.
 It was the bridge between curiosity and a new beer culture.
 Grossman belonged to the crowd that took brewing out of the narrow confines of mass-market lager and put it back into the hands of people who wanted flavor, difference, and control.

 Pale Ale changed the argument